Thursday, February 25, 2010

 As you can see, overcoming a ground of inadmissibility can be complicated.
 You will need to consult an experienced immigration attorney who will be able to analyze both the applicable immigration law and the maze of criminal laws that apply in a given case.

-About the author: Kathleen Lord-Black is an immigration and foreclosure defense attorney whose offices are located in downtown San Francisco and in Santa Cruz, CA. She has served as Immigration Consultant for the San Francisco Public Defenders Office, 2005 Chair of the Immigration Section of the Barristers Club of the Bar Association of San Francisco, and former Congressional liaison for U.S. Representative Farr.
-Ms. Lord-Black is an active member of the Center for California Homeowner Association Law in Oakland and the American Civil Liberties Union.
+About the author: Kathleen Lord-Black is a U.S. immigration lawyer.
+Her offices are located in downtown Vancouver, British Columbia.
+She has served as Immigration Consultant for the San Francisco Public Defenders Office, 2005 Chair of the Immigration Section of the Barristers Club of the Bar Association of San Francisco, and former Congressional liaison for U.S. Representative Farr.
+Ms. Lord-Black is an active member of the American Immigration Lawyers Association and the American Civil Liberties Union.
 Her articles regularly appear in the Bay Area Arabic-language newspaper, Alra’i Alarabi.
-Ms. Lord-Black can be reached via email at kathleen@kathleenlord.com; and by telephone at (415) 205-5601 and (831) 332-7515.
-Her web address is www.kathleenlord.com.
+Ms. Lord-Black can be reached via email at kathleen@kathleenlord.com; and by telephone at (360) 329-2436 (U.S.) and (604) 352-2006 (Canada). www.immigration-etats-unis.com

 Marriage Bona Fides Checklist